JulieCB/INSPy/README.md

-# inspy
+# INSPy

-Python toolkit developed at INS
+A collection of tools written in Python at [INS](http://ins.medecine.univmed.fr/) for tasks from simulation to data analysis to visualization.

-## code quality tools
+## depends

-(reminder to put in place)

 - pep8, pyflakes, etc.
-- test on commit

-## dependencies to keep close

-- tvb sim
+- tvb simulator
 - pyqtgraph
 - mne-python
 - pyopencl
 - scipy
+- pywavelets
--
+- sklearn